leoallnutt/mixed-messages/README.md

 3. [Finish Date](#Finish-date)

 ## Introduction
 My football match results program is a program that would be used on a football game like Fifa where in a career or tournament mode it is needed to create random match scores whilst you play through the seasons.
-This programm will be the bare bone functionality just to create the random match scores.
+This program will be the bare bone functionality just to create the random match scores.
 As I gain more knowledge of Javascript I would like to create more complex functionality to the programme for example:
 * Yellow and red cards
 * Shots on goal
 * Shots on Target